 Pooran will start the competition with the gloves having done so for much of the last two years since Dinesh Ramdin lost his place.
 Fletcher is the natural reserve but hasn't kept for the Windies for five years.
 Simmons is the de facto third choice but that won't be a button the coach or captain will be keen on pressing.

-Squad: Kieron Pollard (c), Nicholas Pooran, Fabian Allen, Dwayne Bravo, Roston Chase, Andre Fletcher, Chris Gayle, Shimron Hetmyer, Evin Lewis, Obed McCoy, Lendl Simmons, Ravi Rampaul, Andre Russell, Oshane Thomas, Hayden Walsh Jr
+Squad: Kieron Pollard (c), Nicholas Pooran, Akeal Hosein, Dwayne Bravo, Roston Chase, Andre Fletcher, Chris Gayle, Shimron Hetmyer, Evin Lewis, Obed McCoy, Lendl Simmons, Ravi Rampaul, Andre Russell, Oshane Thomas, Hayden Walsh Jr

 Fixtures: Oct 23 – England, Oct 26 – South Africa, Oct 29 - B2, Nov 4 - A1, Nov 6 - Australia

-Possible starting XI: Evin Lewis, Chris Gayle, Shimron Hetmyer, Nicholas Pooran, Andre Russell, Kieran Pollard, Fabian Allen, Dwayne Bravo, Ravi Rampaul, Oshane Thomas, Obed McCoy
+Possible starting XI: Evin Lewis, Chris Gayle, Shimron Hetmyer, Nicholas Pooran, Andre Russell, Kieran Pollard, Dwayne Bravo, Hayden Walsh Jnr, Ravi Rampaul, Oshane Thomas, Obed McCoy

 Please ensure all fields are completed before submitting your comment!